pypeaday/pype.dev/pages/til/xrdp-authentication-required-to-create-managed-color-device.md

 templateKey: til
 tags: ['homelab']
 title: Xrdp-Authentication-Required-To-Create-Managed-Color-Device
-date: 2022-05-18T00:00:00
+date: 2022-07-18T00:00:00
-status: draft
+status: published
 cover: "/static/xrdp-authentication-required-to-create-managed-color-device.png"

 ---

 I just need to RDP into an Ubuntu box via Remmina and everytime I login I have to authenticate to create a color managed device... which I don't even know what that is!

 To fix it?